Swimming: Hew commits to Florida State University

-Cayman’s Lauren Hew will take the next step in her scholastic and athletic career just 21 miles down the road, committing to Florida State University on a full swimming scholarship.
+Cayman’s Lauren Hew will take the next step in her scholastic and athletic career, committing to Florida State University on a full swimming scholarship.
 The 18-year old senior, who currently attends Saint Andrews School in Boca Raton, Florida had been recruited by a number of american collegiate schools, ultimately decided on FSU.
 The signing will become official on 8th February 2018, known as ‘National Signing Day’.

 “This was her top choice, it’s a verbal agreement, now she can focus on her school and her senior year” said mother Sandy Hew.